Cheryl Kickett-Tucker: Early life

 She attended Governor Stirling Senior High School.

-She began playing basketball at the Midland Police Citizens Youth Club, then competed at high school, state and national level, as well as coaching at state level.
+She began playing basketball at the Midland Police Citizens Youth Club, then competed at high school.

 Academic qualifications and career

 Kickett-Tucker graduated from Edith Cowan University with a Bachelor of Applied Science in 1991, then moved to the US where she completed a Master of Science at the University of Oregon in 1993.

 In 2000 she received a PhD from Edith Cowan University, with the thesis Urban Aboriginal Children in Sport: Experiences, Perceptions and Sense of Self.

 She has worked as a lecturer and researcher at Edith Cowan University and Murdoch University, as well as holding adjunct or associate professorial roles at Notre Dame University, the University of Western Australia and the Australian Catholic University.

 She is currently a research fellow at Curtin University, in the fields of Australian Aboriginal identity and self-esteem, particularly among Aboriginal children and young adults.

 In 2016 she co-authored and edited the tertiary education text book Mia Mia Aboriginal Community Development: Fostering cultural security.

 She has also written several children's books, some using both English and Noongar language.
 Her books include Ninni Yabini, Lucky Thamu, Barlay, and co-authored books such as Bush and beyond.